 Antibiotics disrupt essential processes or structures in the bacterial cell.
 This either kills the bacterium or slows down bacterial growth.
 Depending on these effects an antibiotic is said to be bactericidal or bacteriostatic.

 Bactericidal and bacteriostatic antibiotics

-A bactericidal antibiotic kills the bacteria while the bacteriostatic antibiotics stops bacterial growth but does not kill the cells.
+A bactericidal antibiotic kills the bacteria while the bacteriostatic antibiotics stop bacterial growth without killing them.
 The human immune system is then needed to clear the infection.

 Antibiotic targets in bacteria

-There are several different classes of antibiotics.
-These can have completely different bacterial targets or act on the same target but at a different place.
+There are several classes of antibiotics with different mechanisms of action and bacterial targets.
 In principal, there are three main antibiotic targets in bacteria: